frederic-perez/AmE-dictionary/data/idioms.md

 __swallow (one’s) pride__
 __swamped__ :dart::four: Extremely busy, to the point of being overwhelmed, overburdened, or overworked. _I’d love to come see your game tomorrow, son, but I’m totally swamped with work right now._
 __swan song__ :two: A final performance, product, or accomplishment before someone or something stops creating work or products, as due to death, retirement, closure, etc. From the ancient belief that swans issue a beautiful song-like sound just before they die. _We didn’t know that her performance last night was the singer’s swan song._
-__swear by (someone or something)__ :two::hammer: _Sam Altman swears by coffee every morning._
+__swear by (someone or something)__ :three::hammer: _Sam Altman swears by coffee every morning._
-__swear in__ To administer an oath to someone as part of the official process of taking public office.
+__swear in__ :two: To administer an oath to someone as part of the official process of taking public office.
 A noun or pronoun can be used between “swear” and “in.” _The current president was sworn in after his predecessor died of a sudden heart attack._
 __swear off (something)__ To promise, pledge, or be determined not to do, use, eat, or imbibe something anymore. _Thank you, but I don’t drink.
 I swore off alcohol when my father was killed by a drunk driver._
 __sweat bullets__ :two::dart: To suffer intense distress, anxiety, worry, or fear.
 __sweatshop__ __1__ A factory or workshop in which employees are forced to do very hard work, especially the manufacturing of clothing, for long hours with very low wages. :dart: Can be used facetiously to describe generally unpleasant or undesirable work conditions.
 __sweep (one) off (one’s) feet__ :two: To charm one in such a way that they form an instant and strong romantic attraction, usually unexpectedly. _A: “Is Lucy still gushing about her new boyfriend?”
 B: “Yeah, he must have really swept her off her feet._
 __sweep down on (someone or something)__
 __sweep in (to some place)__ To dash or run into some place.
+__sweeping changes__ :dart: Extreme and far-reaching changes. _Of course the new manager wants to make sweeping changes to our department._
 __sweet spot__ :six: A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
 Move your hands a little higher… there!
 That’s the sweet spot._
 __sweet tooth__
+__sweetie pie__ A term of endearment, especially for a person or pet towards whom one feels tender love or affection.
 __swept away__
 __swim against the tide__ To go against or disagree with a prevailing or popularly held opinion or perspective; to act or behave contrary to the majority of others.
 __swing state__